-Sr. No. Key Audit Matter How the matter was addressed in the Audit 4.
-Adoption of Ind AS 116 - Leases The Group has adopted Ind AS 116 - Leases in the current year.
-The application and transition to this accounting standard is complex and critical in our audit since the Group has a large number of leases with different contractual terms.
-Our audit procedures on the adoption of Ind AS 116 include: Assessed the Company's evaluation of identification of leases based on contractual agreements and our knowledge of the business; We have evaluated the reasonableness of the discount rates applied in determining the lease liabilities.
-Under Ind AS 116 lessees are required to recognise a right-of-use (ROU) asset and a lease liability arising from a lease on the Balance Sheet.
-The lease liabilities are initially measured by discounting future lease payments during the lease term as per the contract/ arrangement.
-Adoption of the standard requires significant judgements and estimates including, determination of the discount rates and the lease term.
-Upon transition as at April 1, 2019: Evaluated the method of transition and related adjustments Tested completeness of the lease data by reconciling the Company's operating lease commitments to data used in computing ROU Asset and lease liabilities.
-On sample basis, we performed the following audit procedures: Assessed the key terms and conditions of each lease with the underlying lease contracts on test The Standard also mandates detailed disclosures in respect of the transition.
-[Refer Note 5 (IX) and Note 41 to the Consolidated Ind AS Financial check basis; Evaluated computation of lease liabilities and the key estimates such as, discount rates and lease term.
-Assessed and tested the presentation and Statements] disclosures related to Ind AS 116 including, disclosures relating to transition.
+Our audit procedures on the adoption of Ind AS 116 include:

+- Assessed the Company's evaluation of identification of leases based on contractual agreements and our knowledge of the business; - We have evaluated the reasonableness of the discount rates applied in determining the lease liabilities. - Upon transition as at April 1, 2019: - Evaluated the method of transition and related adjustments - Tested completeness of the lease data by reconciling the Company's operating lease commitments to data used in computing ROU Asset and lease liabilities. - On sample basis, we performed the following audit procedures: - Assessed the key terms and conditions of each lease with the underlying lease contracts on test check basis; - Evaluated computation of lease liabilities and the key estimates such as, discount rates and lease term. - Assessed and tested the presentation and disclosures related to Ind AS 116 including, disclosures relating to transition.